kidscancode/godot_recipes/src/content/3D/camera_gimbal.md

 ### Camera zoom

-Camera zoom can is done by varying the `scale` of the gimbal system.
+Camera zoom works by varying the `scale` of the gimbal system.

 ```gdscript
 # zoom settings